AltoLabs/snappic-woocommerce/readme.txt

 == Installation ==

-1. Go to plugins -> Add new.
+1. Go to Plugins -> Add new.
 1. Search for "Snappic"
 1. Click on "Install Now"
 1. Click on "Activate Plugin"